glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 ## Chamber Mass Transfer

-The instantaneous velocity of the gas in the nozzle is derived from the mass flow rate, and total temperature and total pressure of the flow:
+The instantaneous velocity of the gas in the nozzle is derived from the mass flow rate, total temperature, and total pressure of the flow:
 ```
 double
 calc_velocity_m_per_s(struct chamber* self, double mass_flow_rate_kg_per_s, double mach_number, double cross_sectional_flow_area_m2)